duitkupg/Duitku_Vadanamonh2h/readme.md

 Start receiving payment through your e-commerce magento with Duitku extension plugin payment integration.

 # How to install the plugins
-## Install Duitku VA Mandiri plugins through Composer
+## Install Duitku VA Danamon plugins through Composer
 Before you begin to install through the composer, you need Magento marketplace account and make sure that you have installed Composer.
 In your terminal, go to the Magento folder and run the following commands:
-1. Install the plugins: `composer require duitku_payment_gateway/duitku_va_mandiri`
+1. Install the plugins: `composer require duitku_payment_gateway/duitku_va_danamon`
-2. Enable the plugin:  `bin/magento module:enable Duitku_Vamandirih2h`
+2. Enable the plugin:  `bin/magento module:enable Duitku_Vadanamonh2h`
 3. Execute upgrade script : `bin/magento setup:upgrade`
 4. Deploy magento :  `bin/magento setup:static-content:deploy -f`
 5. Clean cache storage :  `bin/magento cache:clean`
-6. Check the module status:  `bin/magento module:status Duitku_Vamandirih2h`
+6. Check the module status:  `bin/magento module:status Duitku_Vadanamonh2h`

 >Note: If you do have a previous version installed and upgrade the plugins to the latest version.
 After upgrade our plugins, You need to run `bin/magento setup:upgrade --keep-generated`, `bin/magento setup:static-content:deploy` and clean cache `bin/magento cachce:clean`.

-## Install Duitku VA Mandiri plugins from Download file
+## Install Duitku VA Danamon plugins from Download file

 With these steps, you can custom/modify our Magento plugins to handle the business model that you want

-1. Download and extract the plugin you have previously downloaded from GitHub and rename the folder as Vamandirih2h.
+1. Download and extract the plugin you have previously downloaded from GitHub and rename the folder as Vadanamonh2h.
 2. Upload to the root of the Magento folder (Magento installation folder) you use the FTP client of your choice.
 3. Locate the root Magento directory of your shop via FTP connection. </br>(By default the root folder is on SERVER_HOST/Magento)
-4. Move the Vamandirih2h folder into the Magento `root/app/code/Duitku` folder. </br>(You might need to create the folder `code/Duitku` if it is not exist).
+4. Move the Vadanamonh2h folder into the Magento `root/app/code/Duitku` folder. </br>(You might need to create the folder `code/Duitku` if it is not exist).
 5. Run this command on terminal

-    `bin/magento module:enable Duitku_Vamandirih2h`
+    `bin/magento module:enable Duitku_Vadanamonh2h`

     `bin/magento setup:upgrade`

     `bin/magento cache:clean`

-    `bin/magento module:status Duitku_Vamandirih2h`
+    `bin/magento module:status Duitku_Vadanamonh2h`

 # Plugin Usage Instruction
 ## Basic Plugins Configuration

-Before you begin, make sure that you have successfully installed and enabled Duitku Vamandirih2h plugins.
+Before you begin, make sure that you have successfully installed and enabled Duitku Vadanamonh2h plugins.
-Configure the Duitku Vamandirih2h plugin in your Magento admin panel:
+Configure the Duitku Vadanamonh2h plugin in your Magento admin panel:

 1. Log in to your Magento admin panel.
 2. In the left navigation bar, go to **Stores(1)** -> **Configuration(2)**.